 Frequently Purchased Together

-Creating an all-inclusive science fair kit can be difficult.
-The project has to be simple enough for young scientists to grasp, yet the experiment needs to include the ability to be taken further.
-It also must be creative, interesting and age-appropriate for your child.
+Creating an all-inclusive science experiment kit can be difficult.
+The project has to be simple enough for young scientists to be able to fully grasp it, yet the experiment needs to have the potential to be taken to the next level.
+As a parent or teacher, you want learning to be creative, interesting and, of course, age-appropriate.
 We’ve taken all of these factors into consideration with the development of our Bacteria Growing Kit.
-It’s no wonder this kit is hugely popular with science-savvy parents everywhere!
+It’s no wonder this kit is hugely popular with science-savvy parents everywhere.
+Especially in today’s world, your kids have probably heard that bacteria can cause them to get sick when they’re exposed to it.
+Now, they can actually see bacteria develop for themselves.

-This is the same nutrient agar that is used by microbiologists to grow really funky stuff in the lab.
-Everything you need to prepare and store the bacteria comes included in our Bacteria Growing Kit: cotton swabs, petri dishes — even a microwave-safe plastic beaker.
-All that’s left to do is design your experiment.
-(Don’t worry, we’ll help you out there, too!)
+The Bacteria Growing Kit uses the same nutrient agar that is used by microbiologists to grow really funky stuff in the lab.
+By definition, agar is a seaweed derivative.
+However, our nutrient agar also contains soy nutrients to help facilitate bacteria growth.
+Everything else you need to prepare and store your own bacteria is in our ready-to-go Bacteria Growing Kit, including cotton swabs, petri dishes and even a microwave-safe plastic beaker.
+All that’s left to do is design your science experiment to your liking.
+Don’t worry, we’ll help give you some ideas for that, too.

 Our Bacteria Growing Kit science experiment allows young students to observe bacteria as it grows in a petri dish.
-This science experiment also offers a way for older students to explore bacteria growth — what it looks like, its growth duration and how it develops over time.
+This petri dish kit also offers a way for older students to explore the subject of bacteria growth overall, including what it looks like, its growth duration and how it develops over time.
 This experiment also helps young scientists develop an understanding of the scientific method while learning some awesome (and disgusting) science.
-They’ll love this hands-on method of science experiment and will be talking about it for years to come!
-Included in this kit is an activity guide as well as some gross science facts.
-Your child is guaranteed to get a kick out of the next science fair with our Bacteria Growing Kit from Steve Spangler Science!
+They’ll love this hands-on method of exploring science and will be talking about it for years to come.
+We’ve also included an activity guide in this bacteria culture kit, as well as some gross science facts to amuse everyone with.
+Your child is guaranteed to get a kick out of the next science fair with our Bacteria Growing Kit from Steve Spangler Science.

 Here are some examples of independent variables.
-Choose only ONE independent variable to test:
+Choose only one independent variable to observe under different conditions:

-Dental Care – How clean does my mouth really get?
+•Dental Care: How clean does my mouth really get after I brush my teeth?

-Our little scientists were seeing results in about 24 hours with great growth after a week.
-Your results will be dependent on the environment.
-Your students may have heard that bacteria can make them sick.
-Now they can see bacteria for themselves!
+When we tested our activity, our young scientists were seeing initial results in about 24 hours, with great growth after about a week.
+Your results will be dependent on the environment, of course.

 Frequently Asked Questions